sorry-cypress/sorry-cypress/README.md

 - saving tests results
 - saving failed tests screenshots

-When you launch Cypress with on a CI environment with multiple machines, each instance first contacts a service to ask what specific test to run.
+When you launch Cypress on a CI environment with multiple machines, each machine first contacts the dashboard to get the next test to run.

 The dashboard coordinates the requests from differents machines and assigns tests to each.